Reconnect to your body, mind, and relationships — from the inside out.

 Why the Name M-Bodied?

-M-Bodied: Mindful Movement as Mothering Medicine® is an approach that helps people reconnect with their body’s capacity for nourishment, safety, and connection.
+M-Bodied® stands for Mindful Movement as Mothering Medicine®—an approach that supports reconnection with your body’s capacity for nourishment, safety, and connection.

-The M-Bodied Approach weaves together attachment science, nervous system research, and somatic practices to support healing and nourishment from the inside out.
+This work weaves together attachment science, nervous system research, and relational, developmental somatic practices to support healing from the inside out.

 This is your body, your greatest gift, pregnant with wisdom you do not hear, grief you thought was forgotten, and joy you have never known.